stashpad/chestnut/README.md

 ![tests](https://github.com/stashpad/chestnut/actions/workflows/tests.yml/badge.svg?branch=main)

 > Chestnut is a lightweight server for deploying Electron apps.
 With the click of a button, you can deploy to [Render](https://render.com) to provide downloads and automatic updates for your users.
-Chestnut is an evolution of the popular [Hazel](https://github.com/vercel/hazel) server from [Vercel](https://vercel.com/).
+Chestnut is an evolution of the popular Electron release server [Hazel](https://github.com/vercel/hazel) server created by [Vercel](https://vercel.com/).

 <p align="center">
   <a href="https://github.com/stashpad/chestnut/blob/master/LICENSE">MIT License</a> ·